General terms and conditions

 2. Applications for membership (and requests to renew membership) are accepted at our discretion.
 There is an annual fee of £50 for all members, payable in advance.
 Membership is subject to these Terms and Conditions.
-Membership may be started at any time, but will in every case run to the end of a month.
-We reserve the right to charge a fee, not exceeding £25, for each occasion on which undertake adminstrative work additional to that which would normally be required.
+Membership may be started at any time, but will in each case run to the end of a month.

 3. A small number of residents’ associations and companies makes use of managing agents.
 We regret that we are unable to accept applications for membership made through managing agents.

-4. Residents’ associations and companies with which we deal must provide and use a single contact agreed by us; that is, a resident in the road who has the access to and familiarity with the internet and email facilities, willing and able to act on behalf of the association or company, through whom all communications with us will be channelled.
+4. Residents’ associations and companies with which we deal must provide and use a single contact agreed by us; that is, a resident in the road who has access to and familiarity with the internet and email facilities, willing and able to act on behalf of the association or company, through whom all communications with us will be channelled.
 It is the responsibility of the agreed contact to make sure this rule (our “one contact only” rule) is understood and observed by all other residents.
-We do not retain, respond to or comment upon emails, phone message or letters from anyone other than the agreed contact: such communications will be deleted on receipt.
+We don’t undertake to respond to or retain communicsations from anyone other than the agreed contact: such communications will be deleted on receipt.

-6. Information, guidance and access to precedents and other material is given in good faith, and we make every reasonable effort to ensure that it is accurate and reliable; but no liability can be accepted for errors and omissions.
+6. Information, guidance and the precedents and other material on our website are given in good faith, and we make every reasonable effort to ensure that it is accurate and reliable; but no liability can be accepted for errors and omissions.
 Advice is given on the basis of the information supplied to us and is given in good faith.
 We make every reasonable effort to ensure that it is accurate and reliable; but no liability can be accepted for errors and omissions.